 If you suspect there may be lead-painted masonite siding in your house, buy a lead paint test kit from your local hardware store and hire a professional contractor to safely remove and dispose of any lead paint.

-So don’t wait any longer – start exploring your options and find the perfect color for your old masonite siding now!
+So, don’t delay any further -start exploring your options and discover the perfect color to rejuvenate your masonite siding today.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.